-As outlined in this Partial Action Plan, LMDC's planning activities began with the site planning for the World Trade Center Site and the areas immediately surrounding the site.
-The agency's offsite planning activities include the other neighborhoods in Lower Manhattan that have been affected by September 11, 2001 and its aftermath.
-Specifically, LMDC's off-site planning activities include analyses of Lower Manhattan's transportation, traffic, housing and related amenities, open space, and economic development capacity, needs, and potential.
+As outlined in this Partial Action Plan, LMDC's planning activities began with the site planning for the WTC site and the areas immediately surrounding the site.
+The agency's off-site planning activities include the other neighborhoods in Lower Manhattan that have been affected by September 11th and its aftermath.
+Specifically, LMDC's planning activities include analyses of Lower Manhattan's transportation, traffic, housing and related amenities, open space, and economic development capacity, needs, and potential.
 Based on the results of these analyses, LMDC will continue to develop and propose concept plans for specific areas and projects in Lower Manhattan.

 LMDC's administrative activities include and will continue to include extensive public information and coordination activities relating to its LMDC planning work.
 As part of its coordination activities, LMDC serves as a facilitator of outreach and discussions between affected communities as well as the public at large and government agencies and officials.
 LMDC's public information work will continue to include large-scale public meetings and hearings; periodic printed newsletters and reports; an up-to-date, comprehensive, and interactive web site (www.RenewNYC.com); extensive electronic communications; and other public outreach and participation efforts.
-In addition, LMDC continues to maintain its network of community contacts through its advisory councils.
-Additionally, legal, audit, and investigation activities are performed on an ongoing basis in relation to programs funded by the LMDC CDBG allocation.
+In addition, LMDC continues to maintain its network of community contacts through its Advisory Councils.